koopero/loopin-native/README.md

 ## Developer Mode

 `loopin-native` is capable of setting up a development environment and building `ofxLoopin` binaries in-situ and on-demand.
 This can be used for `ofxLoopin` feature development as well as building on platforms that are currently unsupported.
+Note that developer mode may automatically download and install libraries and dependencies.

 ### OSX Deps
 [Homebrew](http://brew.sh/) is your best friend for development on Mac.